 Indemnity is not a barrier to providing work experience.
-Many indemnity organisations view the supervision of work experience placements as part of the role of being a dentist and/or running a dental practice.
+Many indemnity organisations view the supervision of work experience placements as part of the role of being a doctor and running a practice.

 Work experience participants must be given an appropriate induction that explains the risks and stresses the importance of confidentiality.
-At induction participants should sign an agreement to keep all information, including the identity of patients, confidential.

-When interacting with patients participants may only observe with appropriate consent from patients - who must understand the status of the individual undertaking the work experience (that is they are not a dental, dental therapy or dental hygiene student).
+At induction they should sign an agreement to keep all information, including the identity of patients, confidential.
+When interacting with patients they may only observe with appropriate consent from patients - who must understand the status of the individual undertaking the work experience (that is they are not a medical or nursing student).